 Sea grapes, or caulerpa lentillifera, are often referred to as green caviar for their appearance like fish roe, but are actually a seaweed - a green algae from the coastal regions of the Indo-Pacific.
+These glistening nodules are actually the leaf of the caulerpa lentillifera plant.
+Traditionally they were harvested wild of the seafloor, but due to demand, farming has become the main method of production.
 Sea grapes are found in the cuisines of Vietnam, Korea, Indonesia, and Japan, where they are eaten raw, in soups, on rice and in salads.

 What does green caviar taste like?

 Sea grapes taste fresh like the ocean with a soft texture that pops with a loud popping sound in the mouth.
 It is eaten raw, and any cooking with high heat can destroy the famous texture.